 Before I begin this piece, I want to present a challenge.
-The following chart shows the actual high and low temperatures for a full month at a location in the United States.
+The following chart shows the actual high and low temperatures for a full month in Atlanta, Georgia.

 *A condensed version of this writeup was also featured in the Douglas County Sentinel.

 Challenge: Can you spot the day with a historic snowstorm?